Causal Discovery in Linear Structural Causal Models with Deterministic Relations: Blind source separation methods

 where $\mathbf{P}$ is a permutation matrix and $\mathbf{\Gamma}$ is a diagonal scaling matrix. $S'$ contains the corresponding set of sources with reordering and rescaling that correspond to $\mathbf{P}$ and $\mathbf{\Gamma}$.

-The corresponding causal model, represented by matrix $\bA$, can be uniquely identified because of the acyclicity assumption.
-In particular, by some scaling and permutation of its columns and rows, the inverse of $\tilde{\bW}$ can be converted uniquely to a lower triangular matrix with all ones on its main diagonal.
+The corresponding causal model, represented by matrix $\bA$, can be uniquely identified due to the acyclicity assumption.
+Specifically, by some scaling and permutation of its columns and rows, $\tilde{\bW}^{-1}$ can be converted uniquely to a lower triangular matrix with all ones on its main diagonal.

 In the presence of latent variables, \citet{hoyer2008estimation} and \citet{salehkaleybar2020learning} utilized overcomplete ICA to extend LiNGAM algorithm.
 Given the output of the overcomplete ICA, the recovered mixing matrix $\tilde{\bW}$ is unique up to scaling and permutation of its columns, under the assumption of irreducibility.
 The number of latent variables in the system is assumed to be known.
 The task is to identify the columns of $\tilde{\bW}$ which correspond to exogenous noises associated with observed variables, and subsequently apply LiNGAM algorithm after eliminating the columns corresponding to latent variables. \citet{hoyer2008estimation} proposed an algorithm which brute-forces all possible classifications of the columns of $\tilde{\bW}$ (whether each of the columns corresponds to distinct source associated with an observed variable, or to a latent confounder).
 The algorithm then identifies the possible selections that are compatible with faithfulness and acyclicity assumptions.
 More recently, \citet{salehkaleybar2020learning} proposed a more efficient algorithm that identifies the set of columns corresponding to observed variables.
 The idea is to learn the skeleton of the underlying graph via pairwise comparisons of the observed variables (based on their corresponding rows in $\tilde{\bW}$).
 This is possible due to faithfulness and acyclicity assumptions.
 Using the learnt skeleton, the algorithm selects only the columns whose non-zero entries are compatible with the observable descendants of each observed variable.